 The Challenge’s science is headlined by four “Co-creation Laboratories” where research users and stakeholders join with researchers to co-design and co-create resilience research solutions in the Rural, Urban, Māori and Edge (coastal) environments.

-The four Laboratories are supported by six "Resilience Toolboxes", programmes in which are resilience-specific technical solutions will be developed and applied across the greatest priority areas of engagement represented by the Co-Creation Laboratory programmes.
+The four Laboratories are supported by six “Resilience Toolboxes“, in which resilience-specific technical solutions are developed and applied across the greatest priority areas of engagement represented by the Co-creation Laboratory programmes.

 In addition to the Laboratories and Toolboxes, the Challenge also invests in individual research projects.
 One of those is an ongoing Co-creation Monitoring project.
 We also commissioned two projects during the establishment phase of the Challenge, the results of which informed development of the research programme: Engaging New Zealand in RNC Challenge research, and a Review of resilience benchmarks and monitoring protocols.